Skip to Content

 • Collection: a group of artistic works or literature

-• School: a group of thought or philosophy
+• School (of thought): a group of ideas or philosophy

 Examples of Collective Nouns